xSallus/21_days_of_code_challenge/README.md

 - [x] Day 07: An awesome timer.
 - [x] Day 08: An awesome theme switcher.
 - [x] Day 09: An awesome loading animation.
+- [x] Day 10: An awesome animation with particlejs.

 > Current streak: 09/21 and counting.. :D